FHantke/brave-browser-wiki/Ethereum-Provider-API.md

 Brave injects a `windows.ethereum` provider object on all pages.
 This object is defined by [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193).

+The in page provider will not be provided by Brave in private and Tor window.

 This object gives websites the ability to:
 - Make requests to an Ethereum node (or a compatible network) to read data from the blockchain
 - Request permission to 1 or more Ethereum accounts